 - If necessary, repair any damage to the substrate foam by plugging in a new piece (or as few pieces as possible).
 Buy heavy-duty upholstery foam from an upholstery or fabric supply (we may also have small pieces available).
 Don’t be afraid to cut away more of the original foam; this may make plugging another piece easier.
 Be patient in sculpting the new foam to fit the hole.
-The subpatch and repair will hide minor variations, but the foam plug should be even and fairly smooth.
+The subpatch and repair will hide minor variations, but the foam plug should be level and smooth.
 Use a non-toxic fabric glue to adhere the new foam to the original (the glue we sell in our subpatch kit has a solvent which will melt the foam and cannot be used).
 You can also do a couple large whip stitches with thread if that’s easier, but take care to avoid tearing through the foam.

 - Prepare and apply your top-patch.
-If there is not any excess of the original material, source a leather or vinyl (PVC) with a similar thickness, grain, and if possible, color (we may have some if you supply images and dimensions).
+If you don’t have excess of the original material, buy some leather or vinyl (PVC) with a similar thickness, grain, and if possible, color (we may have some if you supply images and dimensions).
 Do not use polyurethane or polyester faux leather.
 Top patches can be purchased in our catalog.
 Cut the patch to fit inside the hole, minimizing the gap between the original material and your top-patch.
 It is better for the patch to be too small, rather than to overlap the original material.
 Rounded corners will glue down better than pointy edges.
-Ensure there is no overlap.
 Use the same fabric glue to adhere the top-patch to the subpatch.
 Work in small sections if necessary until the entire entire perimeter of the hole is secure.
 Ensure the glue is totally dry before applying filler.